bluesky-social/indigo/HACKING.md

     make run-dev-pds

-In this repo (indigo), start a BGS, in two separate terminals:
+In this repo (indigo), start a Relay, in two separate terminals:

-    make run-dev-bgs
+    make run-dev-relay

 In a final terminal, run fakermaker to inject data into the system: